 The winner will receive a stipend of $500 plus travel expenses up to $1,000 to attend the 52nd annual conference of the History of Economics Society (June 2025 in Richmond, Virginia).
 All dissertations in the history of economics and economic methodology, written in English, completed and defended during the last two years (September 2022 to August 2024), are eligible.
 The selection committee will consider all nominated dissertations, with self-nominations permitted.

-The selection committee is formed this year by Jean-Baptiste Fleury (HDEA, Sorbonne Université), Juan Carlos Acosta (Universidad del Valle), and Marianna Johnson (University of Wisconsin Oshkosh).
+The selection committee is formed this year by Jean-Baptiste Fleury (HDEA, Sorbonne Université), Juan Carlos Acosta (Universidad del Valle), and Marianne Johnson (University of Wisconsin Oshkosh).

 Deadline for nominations: December 1, 2024